kopia/kopia/README.md

 When ready, head to the [installation](installation/) page to download and install Kopia, and make sure to read the [Getting Started Guide](getting-started/) for a step-by-step walkthrough of how to use Kopia.

+Pick the Cloud Storage Provider You Want
+---

 Kopia supports saving your [encrypted](https://kopia.io/docs/features/#end-to-end-zero-knowledge-encryption) and [compressed] (https://kopia.io/docs/features/#compression) snapshots to all of the following [cloud storage](https://kopia.io/docs/features/#save-snapshots-to-cloud-network-or-local-storage):

 * Amazon S3 and all other cloud storage that is compatible with S3 (e.g., Wasabi, IDrive E2, DigitalOcean Spaces, and more)